 - Choose Outlook Data File.pst as a file format and choose a mailbox you want to export.

 - Choose where to save the Office 365 PST file and choose a way to filter out duplicates.

 Using PowerShell, this is the end of the process to export Office 365 mailboxes to PST.
 Now, I know that a lot of you have given up on this method because it has a lot of steps and commands.
 But besides this, there are a few other reasons why you shouldn’t use this method.

 - It could cause data loss, and I’ve read feedback from users whose mailboxes became corrupted or didn’t show up in their Outlook profiles.

 - Only one mailbox can be exported at a time.
 You can only export one mailbox at a time, no matter how small it is or how many items it has.

 - Only the administrator can utilize this method to export the Office mailbox to PST.
-Also, they need full access of other mailboxes.
+Also, they need full access to other mailboxes.

 - The manual process to export Office 365 mailboxes to PST is tedious and time-consuming